Currency detector: Coin acceptors

 The basic principle for coin detection is to test the physical properties of the coin against known characteristics of acceptable coins.
-The coin acceptor identifies the coin according to its mass, size, diameter, thickness, metal composition and/or magnetism, and then sends an appropriate electrical signal via its output connection.
+The coin acceptor identifies the coin according to its mass, diameter, thickness, metal composition and/or magnetism, and then sends an appropriate electrical signal via its output connection.
 The next step is generally performed by the banknote-to-coins exchanger.

-Today, sophisticated electronic coin acceptors are being used in some places that, in addition to examining the mass, weight and size, also scan the inserted coin using optical laser beams and match the image to a pre-defined list, or test the coin's "metallic signature" based on its metallic composition.
+Today, sophisticated electronic coin acceptors are being used in some places that, in addition to examining the mass and size, also scan the inserted coin using optical laser beams and match the image to a pre-defined list, or test the coin's "metallic signature" based on its metallic composition.

 Normal circulation coins eventually collect microscopic particles of dirt, dust, oil and grease from people's fingers.
 When a coin acceptor is used for a long time, thousands of coins rolling along a track will leave enough dirt, dust, oil and grease to be visible.
-As a consequence of this, the coin acceptor must be cleaned properly on a regular basis to prevent malfunction or damage.
+So the coin acceptor must regularly be cleaned properly to prevent malfunction or damage.
 Coin acceptors are modular, so a dirty acceptor can be replaced with a clean unit, minimising downtime.
 The old unit is then cleaned and refurbished.

 Some new types of coin acceptors are able to recognize the coins through "training", so they will support any new types of coins or tokens when correctly introduced.